RafaelyRezende/Born2BeRocky/README.md

     <em>Figure 11: semanage commands.</em>
 </p>

 Generate a SSH key pair for the VM.
-This is the standard process, use the ssh-keygen command and follow the instructions prompted by the program.
+This is the standard process of creating a public-private key, use the <code>ssh-keygen</code> command and follow the instructions prompted by the program.
+The SSH key allow the server to stablish a remote secure connection with asymmetric cryptography.

 <code>ssh-keygen -t rsa</code>